ycexiao/scikit-package/doc/source/tutorials/level-5-tutorial.rst

 Enter the new folder
 ^^^^^^^^^^^^^^^^^^^^

 #.
-Enter into the Level 5 projet directory.
+Enter into the Level 5 project directory.

     .. code-block:: bash